fae-exe/kamoshigay/README.txt

 		req:5 coldKamoshikas:earned

     *goatRescuer
-		name:Train a serow rescuer
+		name:Train shika rescuers
-		desc:Gives helicopters and pilot licenses to your sad serows.
-The fulfillment of saving kamoshikas from the cold distracts them from their awful sadness. cost:250 capriCoins, 1 sadShika
+		desc:<q>Gives helicopters and pilot licenses to your sad kamoshikas.
+The fulfillment of saving kamoshikas from the cold distracts them from their awful sadness.</q>
+		cost:250 capriCoins, 1 sadShika
 		tags:job
 		on tick:yield 0.02 coldKamoshika